 Danielle F. Diebert

-Danielle is an associate in the Firm’s Trusts and Estates practice group.
+Danielle is a senior attorney in the Firm’s Trusts and Estates practice group.
 Her practice focuses on all aspects of trust and estate litigation, including contested trust and probate administration, and contested conservatorships.

 Danielle earned her J.D. with distinction from the University of the Pacific McGeorge School of Law, and graduated as a member of the Roger J. Traynor Honor Society for academic achievement.
 While in law school, Danielle took courses in environmental law and intellectual property, and obtained the Witkin Award for academic excellence in Patent Prosecutions.

 In her free time, she enjoys staying active (particularly playing tennis) and spending time with friends and family.

 - Negotiated settlements regarding trust contests, distribution disputes, and fiduciary removal.

 - Negotiated settlement regarding fiduciary removal, modification or termination of a special needs trust, and accounting disputes.